-All course materials posted to Blackboard or other course sites are private to this class; by federal law, any materials that identify specific students (via their name, voice, or image) must NOT be shared with anyone not enrolled in this class.
+All course material posted to Blackboard is private to this class and may NOT be distributed to anyone outside of this course.
+In addition, as stated by Federal law, any materials that identify specific students (via their name, voice, or image) must NOT be shared with anyone not enrolled in this class.

-- Videorecordings whether made by instructors or students of class meetings that include audio, visual, or textual information from other students are private and must not be shared outside the class - Live video conference meetings on Blackboard Collaborate that include audio, textual, or visual information from other students must be viewed privately and not shared with others in your household or recorded and shared outside the class. - Instructional videos and slides are copyrighted and not to be shared publicly online; they are the property of the instructor.
+- Video recordings whether made by instructors or students of class meetings that include audio, visual, or textual information from other students are private and must not be shared outside the class. - Live video conference meetings on Blackboard Collaborate that include audio, textual, or visual information from other students must be viewed privately and not shared with others in your household or recorded and shared outside the class. - Instructional videos and slides are copyrighted and shall not to be shared publicly online or elsewhere; they are the property of the instructor.